phospr/bloomerang/README.md

-# bloomerang
+# Phospr Bloomerang

-A PHP library to connect to the Bloomerang API
+A PHP client for Bloomerang API.

+Please do not use this library in production.